 - If stomach upset occurs, you may take hydromorphone with food.

-- If you have any of the side effects listed on page 1, most should decrease after you have taken hydromorphone for a couple of days.
+- If you have any of the side effects listed above, most should decrease after you have taken hydromorphone for a couple of days.
 Tell your doctor if the side effects increase while you are taking this medicine.
 It may mean you need less hydromorphone.